bgoonz/Typescript/README.md

   - Any of two values: true or false.
 (In typescript just true or false, no truthy or falsy values)
 - object
   - Any JS object.
 More specific types (types of objects) are possible in TS: {age: 30}
+- Array
+    - Any JS array `[1, 2, 3]`.
+More specific types (types of arrays) (can be flexible or strict in terms of the types of elements in the array) are possible in TS:

     > Note typescript only helps you during development and compilation.
 It does not perform any runtime checks.
     > **Key difference between JS and TS** _Javascript uses dynamic types (resolve at runtime) and Typescript uses static types (set during development)_